garaj2/pcp-ed-mismatch-cancer-utilization/README.md

 - Cross-county utilization of cancer surgeries not captured.
   - e.g. encounters of cancer care outside of patient's home county due to lack of access.
 - Deciles describe **relative** utilization, not population-adjusted rates.
-- Data availability varies by year and county.
+- Data availability varies by year and county; Northern and Inland counties tend to have more missing data per year than other counties.

 ---